 By combining customer data with support patterns you can come up with powerful insights about your customers and their needs.
 This lets you deliver a more responsive, personalized, and successful support experience.

 Here are two major areas to focus in when it comes to personalizing your customer support processes.

 - How do you direct the customer’s initial engagement when they contact customer service?
 How do you direct different personas to the right support channel?
-You could use IVR, live agents, chatbots, call back systems, knowledge bases, social media monitoring, or any one of dozens of options.
+You could use IVR, live agents, chatbots, callback systems, knowledge bases, or social media monitoring, for example.

-What will integrating customer personas into your customer support look like?
+What will integrating the persona approach into customer service look like?

 Remember Sarah, the university student?
 Here’s how you could support her.

-You will direct her straightway to a tier 2 expert.
-He will assume she’s gone through self service and will offer a visual support connection to analyze the issue and get Sarah up and running within minutes.
+You will direct her immediately to a tier 2 expert, who assumes that she’s already tried self-service, and offers a visual support connection to analyze the issue and get Sarah up and running within minutes.
 This superior support journey sends Sarah right back to Twitter, reporting her excellent experience to her 4,000 followers…

 Using big data analytics isn’t easy, but each small improvement will move the needle a little.
-It’s a process of continual improvement — Identifying your personas, finding the right data, analyzing that data, making improvements, and measuring again.
-Once you identify customer support patterns and get the right interactions and touch points in place and incorporate them in real time into your CRM, you can deliver truly outstanding customer service.
+It’s a process of continual improvement — identifying your personas, finding the right data, analyzing that data, making improvements, and measuring again.
+Once you identify customer support patterns, get the right interactions and touchpoints in place and incorporate them in real time into your CRM, you can deliver truly outstanding customer service.

-That means standing out from your competitors, building trust in your brand, creating a great reputation, getting customer advocates, and ultimately selling more products and services.
+That means standing out from your competitors, building trust in your brand, creating a great reputation, winning customer advocates, and ultimately selling more products and services.